M4TH1EU/easy-local-alpr/README.md

 > **I am not affiliated with ultimateALPR-SDK in any way, and I am not responsible for any misuse of the software.**

 > [!NOTE]
-> The [ultimateALPR-SDK](https://github.com/DoubangoTelecom/ultimateALPR-SDK) is a lightweight and much faster alternative (on CPU and GPU) to existing solutions like
-> [CodeProject AI](https://www.codeproject.com/AI/docs/index.html) but it has **one important restriction** with it's free version:
+> The [ultimateALPR-SDK](https://github.com/DoubangoTelecom/ultimateALPR-SDK) is a lightweight and much faster alternative (on CPU and GPU) than existing solutions but it has **one important restriction** with it's free version:
 > - The last character of the license plate is masked with an asterisk *(e.g. ``ABC1234`` -> ``ABC123*``)*

 ## Installation